Loading...

 Archimedes' principle derivation

-Method 2: The physical cause of the upward force exerted by fluids on objects into it, is the pressure difference between the upper and lower sides of an object due to being at different depths of the fluid.
+Method 2: The physical cause of the upward force exerted by fluids on objects is the pressure difference between the upper and lower sides of an object due to the different depths of the fluid.

-Upon a surface at depth $h$ below the fluid level, the pressure is $P=P_0+\rho gh$ where $P_0$ is the pressure at the surface of the fluid and $\rho$ is the density of the fluid.
+At a depth $h$ below the fluid surface, the pressure is $P=P_0+\rho gh$, where $P_0$ is the pressure at the fluid surface and $\rho$ is the fluid density.

-As you can see, the lower side of an object sits at a greater depth so by definition of pressure, $P=\frac FA$, there is a large force upon it.
+The lower side of an object sits at a greater depth, so by definition of pressure, $P=\frac FA$, there is a large force upon it.

-Note that there are also horizontal forces exerted on an object in a fluid but since they are located at the same depth so their net is zero.
+Note that horizontal forces exerted on an object in a fluid are equal at the same depth, so their net effect is zero.

-In fact, all horizontal forces exerted on an object with any arbitrary shape can be shown to cancel the effect of each other.
+In fact, all horizontal forces exerted on an object of any shape cancel each other out.

-All that remains are the vertical forces applied on the top and bottom sides of the submerged body whose vector summing gives the upward buoyant force $F_b$.
+What remains are the vertical forces applied on the top and bottom sides of the submerged body, whose vector summation gives the upward buoyant force $F_b$.

 buoyant force = body's weight